 - 6. Can I sue if I didn't pay any money to the blackmailer?

-- 8. Damages for civil extortion in California
+- 9. What are the damages for civil extortion in California?

-California's criminal definition of extortion applies to civil extortion claims.
+The criminal definition of extortion is the same as civil extortion.
 As set forth in Penal Code 518, "extortion" means:

 "[T]the obtaining of property from another, with his consent, or the obtaining of an official act of a public officer, induced by a wrongful use of force or fear, or under color of official right.”